Physics-50/Module-2/docs/week1.md

-# Week 1: Exploratory Phase
+# Week 1: Exploration and Measurement of Grating Spacing

 --------------
 1. [Background](#background)